I'm Honey!

 The journey took us to many different countries.
 All with amazing, embarrassing, joy-filled, exhausting, and beautiful days.
 In the end, we settled on Poland.
 A country many Americans don’t even have on their radar screen.

 It’s a beautiful country with many hidden secrets.
 I wanted to discover something, in me.
-This country and its people had been through so much, and yet they welcomed me with open arms.
+Personally, I was drawn to how this country and its people had been through so much, and yet they welcomed me with open arms.
 This is even though I don’t speak their language, understand the metric system, and have never ridden on public transportation.

 We settled in a city named Lodz (pronounced Woow-g).
 Though it happens to be the city where my husband was born, he was dead set against moving back to Poland.
 For him it was entwined with the memories of communism and a brutal and gruesome story of his brother’s murder by the Nazis.
-It was something he had to overcome.
+It was something he had to overcome, and I truly felt the weight of those memories as we started our new life here.

 Lodz, Poland